alma89/Advanced-Internet-Computing_WS2018-2019/README.md

 Team work - group of 5 people

+# Introduction
+The composition performs a sentiment analysis for tweets.
+Sentiment analysis is, broadly, the process of finding out (typically automatically) what the general feeling ("sentiment") of one or more Web communities (for instance, the blogosphere or the Twitter community) about a company or product is.
+This sort of analysis has become an increasingly relevant marketing tool in recent years.
+In short, a service composition is a sequence of services, together forming a complex application.

+Essentially, the service composition should expect a list of terms as input, e.g. <Microsoft, Apple, Audi>.
+Then, for each of those terms, a set of tweets should be loaded from the Twitter Service.
+These tweets are forwarded to an Analysis Service for sentiment processing.
+Once the individual values for each term are available, those terms and sentiment values are passed to the Report Service, which generates a PDF report.
+Each of these services needs to be deployed in a Docker Container.
+The modelling and execution/enactment of the process should be done using a BPMN 2.0 engine like Camunda2 or jBPM3.

 # Starting the services
 1. Run `docker-compose up` (use `--build` to be sure to rebuild all dockerfiles again)
 2. To stop use `docker-compose down`